OberhambergerJohannes/dodecaphony-gen/README.md

     ```bash
     sudo docker run -p 8080:8080 oberhamberger/dodecaphony-gen-backend:latest
     ```
-    This command will pull the latest backend Docker image if you don't have it already and run it, mapping port `8080` of your host to port `8080` inside the container.
+    This command will pull the latest backend Docker image if you don't have it already and run it, mapping port `8080` of your host to port `8080`
+    ```bash
+    sudo docker run -p 8080:8080 oberhamberger/dodecaphony-gen-backend:latest
+    ```
+    inside the container.

-2.  **Start the Frontend Service:**
+3.  **Start the Frontend Service:**
     Open a **new** terminal or command prompt (keep the backend service running in the first one) and run the following command:

     ```bash